Bluebells Bluebells

 100 Days of Prayer, 18 February to 29 May 2026

-Bishop Guli is inviting people from across the Diocese of Chelmsford to join 100 days of prayer ahead of a conversation about how we Sustain Ministry in the Diocese of Chelmsford, that will begin in autumn 2026.
+Between 18 February and 29 May, Bishop Guli invited people from across the Diocese of Chelmsford to join 100 days of prayer ahead of the conversation about how we Sustain Ministry in the Diocese of Chelmsford.

-Everyone is invited to pray individually, in small groups or in church communities over these 100 days beginning on 18 February 2026.
+Everyone was invited to pray individually, in small groups or in church communities over these 100 days that began on 18 February 2026.

 100 Days of Prayer Course

-This course is offered as a resource for the 100 Days of Prayer in which we are all participating, as part of our discernment within the Sustaining Ministry work we are doing together.
+This course was offered as a resource for the 100 Days of Prayer, as part of our discernment within the Sustaining Ministry work we are doing together.
 Its presiding scripture is the Emmaus journey (Luke 24.13-35), a road that is both a road of uncertainty and loss (those travelling it are mourning Jesus’s death) and a resurrection road (he is walking alongside them all the time).
 So, it is both a wilderness road and a resurrection journey.

 The scriptures offered for the course nearly all appear in the Lent lections for 2026, and each session is framed by a particular value drawn from Travelling Well Together.
 Reflections will offer ways of using the Travelling Well Together values as a lens upon the scriptures being studied.
 The Travelling Well Together values of generous collaboration and sustaining healthy rhythms are emphasised in the way the sessions are set up, facilitated and shared, rather than being themes for the scripture explored.